-Did you spend $5,400 on impulse buys last year?
+Did you spend $5,400 on impulse buys in a year?
 If you did, then you’re normal (yaa!!!)
 Wait, is that right?
 Consumers spent, on average, $450 a month on emotional spending?
 Yup, according to a 2018 article on CNBC.
 With the highest category of impulse purchases being food & groceries, then clothing, household goods, takeout, then shoes.

 I know that I have certainly gone into Target with two items that I needed and come out with a whole heck of a lot more!
 Some of the things I needed and some were just “oh, that would be nice,” and into the basket it went.
 But I never considered it would amount to as much as the figure above.
 Ugh, gut check!

 So let’s get personal in this piece as I want us all to take that $5,400 figure and tell it to shove it!
-I want us to take a deep dive into some of the more common spending triggers that we have.
+I want us to take a deep dive into some of the more common buying triggers that we have.
 I want us to understand them and create an action plan around them so that we do not fall prey again!
 This is all about you, taking charge!
 Let’s go!